-In the high tide and low tide chart, we can see that the first low tide was at 12:45 am and the next low tide will be at 11:25 pm.
-The only high tide of the day will be at 9:55 am.
+In the high tide and low tide chart, we can see that the only low tide of the day will be at 11:45 am.

-The lunar phase is a First Quarter Moon.
-Today we will have 11 hours and 28 minutes of sun.
-The solar transit will be at 12:19 pm and the length of time the moon will be visible will be 13 hours and 18 minutes.
+The lunar phase is a Waxing Gibbous.
+Today we will have 11 hours and 49 minutes of sun.
+The solar transit will be at 1:24 pm and the length of time the moon will be visible will be 10 hours and 19 minutes.

-The tidal coefficient today is 48, a low value, which means that the range (difference between high tide and low tide) will be lower than on other occasions and the currents will also be small.
-At noon the tidal coefficient increases to 52 to end the day with a tidal coefficient of 57.
-The tide heights today are 0.7 m, 1.4 m and 0.6 m.
+The tidal coefficient today is 54 (average).
+At noon the tidal coefficient increases to 60 to end the day with a tidal coefficient of 64.
+The heigh of the tide is 0.6 m.
 We can compare these levels with the maximum high tide recorded in the tide tables for Wallaroo which is of 2.0 m and a minimum height of 0.1 m.

 Tide timetable for Wallaroo.
 The times are generated in local time in South Australia and the daylight saving time change is calculated automatically, so you don't need to add or subtract anything.
 You will also have the lunar phase, sunrise and sunset times, the tidal coefficient and the average fish activity forecast for each day according to the solunar tables: